Skip to main content

 loading...

-After that, you can modify document pages (e.g., rotate or apply filters) using the Document API.
+Once a document has been created, you can modify its pages (e.g., rotate or apply filters) using the Document API.

 Modify a Document